Patechoc/restheart-docker/README.md

 ### How to make Backup/Restore of your data

 RESTHeart is stateless, so just keep a copy of the configuration you have made and you are fine.
-Then of course you need to backup your data which is as simple as following the normal backup/restore procedure recommended by MongoDB.
+Then of course you need to backup your data which is as simple as following the normal backup/restore procedure [recommended by MongoDB](https://docs.mongodb.com/manual/tutorial/backup-and-restore-tools/).

+#### Backup your data

 Here are some examples fo commands to backup your data: